PoisotLab/ms_betacov_mapping/README.md

 that---in conjunction with transmission processes (e.g., viral prevalence in reservoirs and animal-human contact rates)--- determine disease emergence risk.

+# Results and Discussion

-# Host richness does not predict virus distinctiveness
+## Host richness does not predict virus distinctiveness

 Bats, the second most diverse groups of mammals, are found worldwide and serve as the main animal reservoir for different strains of betacoronaviruses